rosariorussell/portfolio/content/blogs/topcofounder.md

 Fortunately, Mensa allows its members to organize "Special Interest Groups".
 I took the initiative to formalize a networking group and within a few weeks gathered over 50 members to join.
 A few months later, I began working on the website and today I launch <b><a href="http://www.topcofounder.com">TopCofounder</a></b>!

-In partnership with Mensa, the high IQ society, TopCofounder matches you with elite entrepreneurs having the domain expertise that your business needs.
-Although created for Mensa and International Mensa, the group is open to the public through application.
+TopCofounder - Connect with elite entrepreneurs from around the world having the domain expertise that your business needs.
+Although created for Mensa, the high IQ society, the group is open to the public through application.
 In addition, the public is free to submit business proposals and hire/work with someone from the group.